tekjar/switch-case/documentation/docs/getting-started/VAGRANT_SETUP.md

 * vagrant up                          #boots the virtual machine.
 Do this where vagrant config file is present
 * vagrant ssh                         #ssh into vagrant machine
 * vagrant halt                        #shutdown the virtual machine
+* vagrant package --output package.box #create a vagrant box of your env

 ```